MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

   license = <name>
   ```

-* If license require something (for example if you modify other's map and you have to tell who is author of the original map) you have to include this in `license`.
+* If attribution is required (for example if you modify other's map and you have to tell who is author of the original map), that has to be appended to the `license` field.
 If you want to tell more infomation, you can use:

   ```lua